The Sustainability Data Buyer’s Guide

 #2 Liberate More Data Than Ever Before – with Automation

-As recently as 2023, sustainability teams had a single mandate: Report.
-Delivering four data points per site was sufficient: amount used, cost, when used and emissions.
+Just a few years ago, sustainability teams had a single mandate: Report.
+Only four data points were needed: How much energy or water was used, how much it cost, when it was used and the calculated emissions.

 Now, sustainability teams must create business value.
+For example, with rising energy costs everywhere, sustainability teams are now charged with finding energy savings.
+They have the data, right?
+In fact, to answer the key business case questions — Where should action be taken?
+What is the payback of an investment? — sustainability teams need a lot more data.
 Consider the cost of electricity, which is rising everywhere.
 To build a case for energy-saving investments, teams need to answer: What is the business case for energy savings investments?
 Where should this action be taken?

-An automated data service processes the same source files but captures exponentially more data from every page.
+An automated data service has the capacity to capture exponentially more data from every invoice.

 SAME SOURCE FILE, 15X MORE DATA POINTS

-To drive real business value, sustainability data must align seamlessly with existing business data and decision-making processes.
+To drive business value, sustainability data must align seamlessly with existing business data and decision-making processes.

-Consider this scenario: A product manager wants to reduce a product’s carbon footprint to win over a key customer.
-How much should be spent to make that reduction?
-The business decision requires comparing the cost of changes against carbon reduction benefits, typically at the SKU level.
+Here’s a frequent scenario: To win over a key customer, the sales team asks the product manager to show the carbon reduction plan for the product.
+The product manager must review the carbon content of all inputs, and the carbon added when the product is made.
+Looking for reductions, the product manager must make tradeoffs: How much should be spent to make that reduction?
+The business decision requires comparing the cost of change against the carbon reduced.
 Financial accounting already produces cost per SKU, sustainability teams must deliver emissions by SKU in the same format and timeframe.

-This is finance-grade sustainability data, structured, validated, and fully aligned with business reporting standards.
-While spreadsheet-based workflows follow simple linear steps – do this, then this, and finally that – finance-grade data requires systematic rigor, with multiple layers of calculations, tests and controls.
-The system is run by software code and the code can be updated with lessons learned, driving out more potential errors each month.
+Only finance-grade sustainability data, structured, validated, and fully aligned with business reporting standards can do the job.
+While spreadsheet-based workflows follow simple linear steps, finance-grade data is produced by a rigorous system with multiple layers of calculations, tests and controls.
+The system is run by software code and the code can be updated with lessons learned, increasing accuracy and reliability month after month.

-Takeaway for finance teams: With rising costs of climate change, this type of business tradeoff will be ever more frequent.
-Finance-grade sustainability data is a must-have for good decision making.
+Takeaway for finance teams: With the rising cost and risk of climate change, this type of business tradeoff will be ever more frequent.
+Good decision making and risk mitigation requires finance-grade sustainability data.

-Long before the sustainability function entered the scene, companies set up annual review calendars: strategy reviews, budget proposals, project analyses, and investment decisions.
-Over time, these processes became routine and teams across the company learned to organize their activities to the annual calendar.
+Long before the sustainability function entered the scene, companies set up annual review calendars for strategy formulations, budget proposals, and investment decisions.
+Today these processes are routine and teams across the company have learned to organize their activities to the annual corporate calendar.

-Here’s a common situation: Data centers use quite a bit of water, driving concern about water cost and availability.
-To save water, the sustainability team has found three projects that need finance approval.
+Example: Data centers use quite a bit of water, driving concern about water cost and availability.
+To save water at a manufacturing site near a new data center, the sustainability team has found three projects that need approval.
 The projects will be reviewed by the committee on August 1, and the business case must be submitted July 15.
 The sustainability team starts work in May and plans to do a last-minute data update on July 13.

-Without fresh data, the team will be forced to use data from last year.
+Without fresh data, the team will be forced to use sustainability data from last year.
 The finance team will find this quite odd.
-And what if last year’s data is not quite done?
-How can the sustainability team even start?
+To have a seat at the table, the sustainability team needs fresh, accurate data, just like what finance function has.

-Takeaway for sustainability teams: Align with the corporate calendar.
-Use an automated data service to get the right data at the right time.
+Takeaway for sustainability teams: Business impact requires alignment with the corporate calendar.
+Be ready with an automated data service that delivers the right sustainability data at the right time.

 Takeaway for finance teams: There’s no need to compromise.
 As you review investment plans that reduce water, energy and waste, an automated sustainability data system will deliver the fresh rigorous data you need.

-To deliver this core business value, sustainability data must be integrated with business data.
+Sustainability teams can support these new processes by insisting that sustainability data be integrated with business data.
 Metadata is data about data, and business metadata includes site codes, payment transaction IDs, vendor IDs and so on.

 Next Steps